V-Squared/V-Squared.github.io/plan/road-map.md

 ## Campaign 6

 **Computex Taipei** in June 2017 is the biggest computer show tailored to the OEM.
-In time to the show we will complete all V²Standards needed for any OEM to develop their own V² compatible Mini or All-In-One PC.
+Prior to the show we will complete all V²Standards needed for any OEM to develop their own V² compatible Mini or All-In-One PC.
 All license agreements are ready to provide the necessary legal foundation to OEM.
 V²Case and V²PC will be the first community developed, open source Mini and All-In-One computer system.
 As such it comes with accessories that are compatible between different computer models made by different brands.
-V² exhibits at computex, domonstrating available standards, cases, PC's and RDKs (Rapid Development Kits) to the press and to the industry.
+V² exhibits at Computex, domonstrating available standards, cases, PC's and RDKs (Rapid Development Kits) to the press and to the industry.

 ## Connection 6-7
 The target of V² Modular PC is to make them mainstream.
-That means they become low cost and available in the shop around your corner.
+That means they become low cost and available in the shop around the corner.
 OEM's have the power to do that.
-Exhibiting V² Modular PC at Computex got us a foot into the door to OEMs.
+Exhibiting V² Modular PC at Computex got us a foot in the door to OEMs.
 The OEM Asia Tour will get us in front of marketing people and engineers of an OEM.
 They are the ones who will make OEM versions of V² Modular PC happen.

 ## Campaign 7